Dr Emily Smyth [BSc, MA, MSc, PGDip, DClinPsy, mBACP, BABCP, HCPC, CPsycho]

 Emily accepts payments via self-funding and/or private insurance company.
 Fees start from £125.

 Emily's fees are subject to review and change, and differ according to therapy type, location and level of need.
 Her fees are reflective of her ongoing professional experience, training and level of qualification.
 Please get in touch to discuss fees further, and note that Emily does offer a limited number of clients concessionary fees during off-peak hours.

 Emily predominantly works in Esher, Surrey and North London.
-During this unprecedented time, all appointments are being conducted remotely via a number of secure platforms.
+During this unprecedented time however, all appointments are being conducted remotely via a number of secure platforms.
 This is under constant review, and in line with national guidelines.